 Passive Monitoring Service

-Medical personnel is potentially exposed to ionizing radiation emitted from medical diagnostic and therapeutic equipment or isotopes typically used in Nuclear Medicine.
-Thus the staff needs to be monitored with dosimeters according to the national legislative requirements.
+Medical personnel may be exposed to ionizing radiation emitted from medical diagnostic and therapeutic equipment or isotopes used in nuclear medicine.
+To protect their health, medical staff must be monitored with dosemeters in accordance with national legislative requirements.

-- Dosimeters, sorted by department, are shipped in reusable blueBOXs used also for their return.
-Various shipment consolidation options available.
+- Dosemeters, sorted by department, are shipped in reusable blueBOXs used also for their return.
+Various shipment consolidation options are available

-- Fast and accurate processing of the returned badges including timely issue of dose reports.
+- Fast and accurate processing of the returned badges including timely issuance of dose reports

-- Phone hotline available to answer any technical or administrative question.
+- Phone hotline available to answer any technical or administrative questions.

-Dosilab has optimized the dosimeter badge issue and return flow between us and our clients as well as the delivery of dose reports.
-Our aim is to constantly reduce the administrative workload for our clients while guaranteeing high quality, fast and responsive services.
+Dosilab has optimized the dosemeter wear cycle and the delivery of dose reports to reduce the administrative burden on our clients while maintaining high quality and fast, responsive service.

-Our monitoring service optimization has following main benefits:
+Optimizing our monitoring service provides the following benefits:

 dosiBADGE: the whole body dosimeter